 “Gaining work experience in their field of study is such an important component of students’ career development,” says Fenner.
 “Students build their skills, knowledge, abilities and networks while on a co-op work term.
 Our focus is to provide more students the opportunity to further their career development through co-op and work-integrated learning.”

-Visit the Co-operative Education website for more details about available opportunities.
+Check out the Co-operative Education website for more details about available opportunities.

 Source link